 Woodlands Primary School has a visiting school Psychologist.
 The role of the School Psychologist is to assist in the improvement of learning outcomes for students by providing specialist consultation in the areas of counselling, education psychology and policy development.
 The School Psychologist is available one day per week.
 Enquiries regarding as to access to this service can be made by contacting your child’s classroom teacher.

-A School Chaplain currently visits Woodlands Primary School one day a week.
+A School Chaplain currently visits Woodlands Primary School one day a week on Thursdays.

 School chaplains make a valuable contribution to the social and emotional wellbeing of school communities across Western Australia.
 They do not promote a specific set of religious beliefs, instead they provide support and guidance about ethics, values, relationships and spiritual issues, and help students engage with the broader community.
 Chaplains respect, accept and are sensitive to other people’s views, values and beliefs and they are part of our school’s pastoral care team.
 The chaplain is another adult that students can approach to discuss issues or just to have a chat.